-Ballarat, the Victorian city built on gold, is a travel hub for its wealth of places to eat, drink and stay, plus things to do and see.
-It’s a gold-rush town full of grand Victorian-era architecture and if you are visiting our Cellar Door, we recommend exploring Ballarat, which is just over an hour’s drive from our home in Great Western.
+Ballarat, the Victorian city built on gold.
+Ballarat is a travel hub for its wealth of places to eat, drink and stay, plus things to do and see.
+It’s a gold-rush town full of grand Victorian-era architecture.
+If you are visiting our Cellar Door, we recommend exploring Ballarat.
+Just over an hour’s drive from our home in Great Western.

 Where to stay in Ballarat

 Set in a heritage building on Lydiard Street, The Provincial Hotel offers luxury boutique accommodation in the heart of town.
 The beautifully restored interior is reminiscent of Kit Kemp’s Firmdale hotels in London and New York.
-There’s a mix of old and new design touches, with handsome Victorian furniture and highly decorative wallpaper and fabrics alongside generous modern bathrooms and mini bars loaded with local delicacies.
-No two rooms are the same across the 20 or so Deluxe Rooms, Balcony Suites and Apartments, and when it’s time for dinner or an evening tipple, head to hotel restaurant Lola.
+There’s a mix of old and new design touches.
+Handsome Victorian furniture, highly decorative wallpaper and fabrics alongside generous modern bathrooms and mini bars loaded with local delicacies.
+No two rooms are the same across the 20 or so Deluxe Rooms, Balcony Suites and Apartments.
+When it’s time for dinner or an evening tipple, head to hotel restaurant Lola.
 There’s refined European-inspired dining and a wine list that focuses on the finest natural and regionally sourced wines.
-The Provincial Hotel is no longer a local secret, it recently won Best Boutique Style Accommodation at the Tourism Accommodation Australia (Victoria) awards.
+The Provincial Hotel is no longer a local secret!
+Recently winning Best Boutique Style Accommodation at the 2019 Tourism Accommodation Australia (Victoria) awards.

 Another heritage hotel in the heart of town is Craig’s Royal Hotel, Ballarat’s iconic grand gold-rush hotel that was built in 1862.
 Dame Nelly Melba famously sang from the hotel’s balcony in 1908, and today, Craig’s maintains its old-world charm with lavishly appointed rooms and high tea in the banquet room (there’s a high cheese for those who prefer savoury – genius!).
-Settle into a Chesterfield lounge with a glass of something local at Craig’s Wine Bar – the 150-year-old carved wooden bar is original – before dinner at Gallery restaurant, which is headed up by chefs Scott Alsop and Ian Curley.
+Settle into a Chesterfield lounge with a glass of something local at Craig’s Wine Bar.
+The 150-year-old carved wooden bar is original, before dining at Gallery restaurant.
+The restaurant is headed up by chefs Scott Alsop and Ian Curley.

-Located in Lake Wendouree, this ornate Gothic mansion was first built in 1877 as the home of the first Bishop of Ballarat.
-If the grand proportions, imposing staircase and gold lead stencilled paintwork look familiar, it’s because it was built and designed by the same team behind Melbourne’s State Library, Ripponlea Estate and the Melbourne Royal Exhibition Building.
+Located in Lake Wendouree, this ornate Gothic mansion was first built in 1877.
+The Bishops Palace was the home of the first Bishop of Ballarat.
+If the grand proportions, imposing staircase and gold lead stencilled paintwork look familiar.
+It’s because it was built and designed by the same team behind Melbourne’s State Library, Ripponlea Estate and the Melbourne Royal Exhibition Building.
 Today it’s a luxe boutique crash pad secluded on 1.5-hectares of heritage-listed gardens.
-There are six richly decorated guest rooms and common areas include the library (complete with fireplace and billiards table), shaded verandahs, spa pavilion (complete with sauna and jacuzzi) and barbecue area.
+There are six richly decorated guest rooms and common areas.
+The library is complete with fireplace and billiards table.
+The shaded verandahs and spa pavilion with sauna and jacuzzi) and barbecue area.

 Ballarat’s award-winning family holiday park is an affordable accommodation option for families and large groups.
 It’s close to Sovereign Hill, Ballarat’s family-friendly ‘living museum’ with live shows and gold-rush era activities (think gold panning and cart rides).
-There are cabins and powered sites for camping and caravans, and plenty to keep the kids busy, including swimming pools, a tennis court and basketball hoop, peddle bikes, an adventure playground and indoor heated spa.
+There are cabins and powered sites for camping and caravans.
+Plus plenty to keep the kids busy, including swimming pools, a tennis court and basketball hoop.
+Ride peddle bikes and visit an adventure playground and indoor heated spa.